NickTremblay/to-do/README.md

 ## Description
 Simple to-do list web application built using react.
 Personal training project and portfolio code.

-## To Do
-Implement persistence layer using apollo client, hasura api, and postgres.
-Front end hooks/types will be auto-generated using apollo codegen.

 ## Scripts

 In the project directory, you can run: